stanwood/handbook/README.md

 #### Employees

-Use the zohoo.com
+Use the expense.zoho.com

 1. Upload your receipts (only the ones **you** paid) and car travels
 2. Edit VAT, project, category and amounts
-3. Submit receipts for approval
+3. Create a "New Report", add all receipts and submit for approval
 4. The MD approves all travel expenses every Monday
 5. Employees gets the "Reimbursement Reports" via email
 6. Download the report and sent it to `invoice@stanwood.de`